Francis J. Beckwith

-Francis J. "Frank" Beckwith (born November 3, 1960) is an American philosopher, professor, scholar, speaker, writer, and lecturer.
+Francis Joseph Beckwith (born November 3, 1960) is an American philosopher and academic.
+He is a professor of philosophy and church-state studies at Baylor University, where he was the associate director of the J. M. Dawson Institute of Church-State Studies.

+Early life and education

+Francis Joseph Beckwith was born on November 3, 1960, in New York City.
 He is currently professor of philosophy and church-state studies, affiliate professor of political science and associate director of the Graduate Program in Philosophy, at Baylor University, where he first served as associate director of Baylor's J. M. Dawson Institute of Church-State Studies.

-Biography

-Beckwith was born in Brooklyn, New York and grew up in Las Vegas, Nevada.
-He is a graduate of Bishop Gorman High School, where he was a member of the 1978 AAA Basketball high school state championship team.
-His siblings include the writer, comic, and actress Elizabeth Beckwith.

-Francis Beckwith earned a B.A. in philosophy from the University of Nevada, Las Vegas (UNLV).
-He later earned his MA in apologetics from Simon Greenleaf University, Anaheim, which merged with Trinity International University, Illinois in 1996.
-Beckwith earned his doctorate from Fordham University (PhD. and M.A. in philosophy), and his MJS (Master of Juridical Studies) from the Washington University School of Law, St. Louis.
+After high school, Beckwith graduated from the University of Nevada, Las Vegas, with a Bachelor of Arts in philosophy in 1983.
+He then earned a Master of Arts in apologetics from Simon Greenleaf University (now Trinity International University).
+Afterwards, he earned an M.A. in philosophy from Fordham University in 1984.
+He wrote his master's thesis at Fordham on the Baháʼí Faith.

-A condensed version of Beckwith's 1984 M.A. thesis on the Baháʼí Faith was published by Bethany House, as Baha'i[sic]: A Christian Response in 1985.

-In 2001, Beckwith completed his Wash.
-U. M.J.S dissertation on the inclusion of intelligent design in public school science curricula.
+In 1989, he earned his Ph.D. in philosophy from Fordham University.
+In 2001, he earned a Master of Juridical Studies (M.J.S.) from the Washington University School of Law.
+He wrote his legal dissertation on the inclusion of intelligent design in public school science curricula.
 In 2003, Rowman and Littlefield published his dissertation in revised and expanded form as Law, Darwinism, and Public Education: The Establishment Clause and the Challenge of Intelligent Design.

+Academic career

 Prior to arriving at Baylor in July 2003, he was a visiting research fellow (2002–2003) in the James Madison Program in the Politics Department at Princeton University.
 He has also held full-time academic appointments at UNLV (Lecturer in Philosophy, 1989–96), Whittier College (assistant professor of philosophy, 1996–97), and Trinity International University (Associate Professor Philosophy, Culture, and Law, 1997-2002).
 Beckwith has also held two visiting endowed appointments: (2008–2009) Mary Anne Remick Senior Visiting Fellow in the de Nicola Center for Ethics & Culture at the University of Notre Dame, and (2016–2017) Visiting Scholar in Conservative Thought and Policy in the Benson Center for Western Civilization, Thought, and Policy at the University of Colorado, Boulder.